abdhay818/WaveID/README.md

 # WaveID

 ## What is WaveID?
-WaveID is hardened security token via non-audible sound.
+WaveID is hardened security token generated and segmented from a non-audible sound.

+## How does WaveID works ?